N=2 Generalized Superconformal Quiver Gauge Theory

-We next consider the degeneration of higher genus theory.
-Let's study Riemann surface with genus g and n marked points; there are now three kinds of degeneration: the genus reduces by one after normalization as in Figure 5; or two marked points collide and after normalization we are left a genus g component and a genus zero component; we also have the degeneration for which we are left with a genus $g_1$ and genus $g_2$, where $g_1$ and $g_2$ are nonzero.
+We next consider the degeneration limit of higher genus theory.
+Let's study Riemann surface with genus g and n marked points; there are now three kinds of degeneration: the genus reduces by one, or two marked points collide and there are a genus g component and a genus zero component left; Finally there are a genus $g_1$ and genus $g_2$ components with $g_1$ and $g_2$ are nonzero.

-For the first case, after normalization, we are left a genus $g-1$ surface with $n+2$ marked points, and a decoupled gauge group.
-The Coulomb branch dimension must match, let's assume the new puncture is associated with a nilpotent orbit whose dimension is $d$, then we have the following matching condition using formula $(\ref{coulomb})$:
+In the first case, there is only a genus $g-1$ surface with $n+2$ marked points left.
+Denote the local dimension of the new puncture as $d$, we have

-where $r$ is the rank of the decoupled gauge group and $d_i$ is the dimension of nilpotent orbit associated with the puncture $i$, (The total dimension of Hitchin's moduli space is $\sum 2d_i+2(g-1)(N^2-1)$, there is a Hitchin's fibration and the base has half the dimension of moduli space.
-The Hitchin's fibration is identified with the Seiberg-Witten fibration, and the dimension of the base is the dimension of the coulomb branch).
+where $r$ is the rank of the decoupled gauge group and $d_i$ is the dimension of nilpotent orbit associated with the puncture $i$, (The total dimension of Hitchin's moduli space on a genus $g$ Riemann surface is $\sum d_i+2(g-1)(N^2-1)$, half of this number is the dimension of the Coulomb branch).
 Solving the above equation, we have

 the maximal dimension of $d$ is the dimension of regular nilpotent orbit and has the dimension $d=N^2-N$, this implies that the minimal value of $r$ is $N-1$.
 However, the maximal rank of the decoupled gauge group is $(N-1)$.
 We conclude that the decoupled gauge group is $SU(N)$ and the new puncture is a full puncture.
-We have assumed that the original theory is irreducible and we need to check genus $(g-1)$ is also irreducible.
-The irreducibility of the original theory implies
+The original theory is assumed to be irreducible and we can check genus $(g-1)$ theory is also irreducible.

-This condition is automatically good if $g\geq 2$, there is no constraint on the number of punctures.
-In the case $g=1$, we need to have at least one puncture.

 For the genus $g-1$ theory, we have the dimension of the Coulomb branch